 - 1. From the Windows Start menu, select Run. - 2.
 Type javaws -viewer and click OK.
 The Java Cache Viewer appears. - 3.
 From the Application column, select the Modeler (or the copy of the GPM) that you want to remove. - 4.
-Click the Remove selected items button (the red X).
+Click Remove selected items.
 The selected copy of the GPM is removed from the client computer.